cran-task-views/OfficialStatistics/OfficialStatistics.md

 - `r pkg("icarus")` focuses on calibration and re-weighting in survey sampling and was designed to provide a familiar setting in R for users of the SAS macro `Calmar` developed by INSEE.
-- `r pkg("reweight")` allows for calibration of survey weights for categorical survey data so that the marginal distributions of certain variables fit more closely to those from a given population, but does not allow complex sampling designs.
 - `r pkg("CalibrateSSB")` include a function
     to calculate weights and estimates for panel data with non-response.
 - `r pkg("Frames2")` allows point and interval